cakephp/docs/en/views/json-and-xml-views.rst

     .. versionadded:: 2.3
         The ``_rootNode`` feature was added.

+    ..  versionadded:: 2.6
+        The XmlView class supports the ``_xmlOptions`` variable that allows you to customize the options used to generate XML, e.g. ``tags`` vs ``attributes``.

 .. php:class:: JsonView

     A view class for generating Json view data.
 See above for how you can use JsonView in your application.

+    ..  versionadded:: 2.6
+        JsonView now supports the ``_jsonOptions`` view variable.
+        This allows you to configure the bit-mask options used when generating JSON.

 JSONP response
 ==============